 A second building that dominates the campus at the southeast intersection of South Canton Avenue and Wilkins Avenue once housed both St. Mary’s Industrial School and Cardinal Gibbons High School.

-The original building was renovated and significantly altered after the 1919 fire, and renovated again prior to the arrival of Cardinal Gibbons High School in 1962.
+The building was constructed in 1921 after the 1919 fire, and renovated prior to the arrival of Cardinal Gibbons High School in 1962.

 Anyone who enjoys the history of baseball should make it a point to see where Babe Ruth lived and played in the years prior to turning professional in 1914.
 There is much to see at the former site of St. Mary’s Industrial School for Boys.
 With the plans for the campus still not certain, now is the time to make a visit, or pilgrimage, to see this historic landmark.
-For more local history about Babe Ruth, be sure to check out St. Paul’s Catholic Church in Ellicott City, Maryland, where Babe Ruth got married and The Goddess “Gentlemen’s Club” – The Bar That Ruth Bought.
+For more local history about Babe Ruth, be sure to check out Babe Ruth’s Band at St. Mary’s Industrial School, St. Paul’s Catholic Church in Ellicott City, Maryland, Where Babe Ruth Got Married and The Goddess “Gentlemen’s Club” – The Bar That Ruth Bought.